-More visibility by measuring, monitoring and evaluating the appropriate SEO metrics!
+More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 SEO KPIs (Key Performance Indicator) are used in controlling to determine how your website or online store is "received" and performs by users and search engines.

 In this article you will learn which SEO KPIs are relevant for measuring your SEO measures.
-In addition, we give you an overview of the most important key performance indicators for your SEO strategy.
+Additionally we give you an overview about the most important key performance indicators for your SEO strategy.

 What are SEO KPIs?

-KPI is the abbreviation for Key Performance Indikator and denotes various key figures, which are set for a defined goal.
-In search engine optimization (SEO) you need these metrics to measure the success of your previously defined SEO measures, to monitor and to evaluate.
+KPI is the abbreviation for Key Performance Indicator and refers to various important key figures, which are set for a defined target.
+In search engine optimization (SEO) you need these metrics to measure the success of your previously defined to measure, monitor and evaluate.

 Also your entrepreneurial success or the achievement of an Conversion (purchase, lead, download, newsletter subscription,...) depends on it.